 Click here to go to the SUBSCRIBE page, then follow the instructions.
-Your download link will be emailed to you after your subscription is confirmed.
+After you’ve subscribed, email me at email@example.com and I’ll send you the link to your download.
 For a complete list of all the files in the Bonus Package, click “Read More” below.

 Edited: March 27th, 2011

 So… you don’t have time to stop working for several days and send everybody to training?
 Or maybe you don’t have the money to spend on a full-blown, on-site workshop w/T&L expenses?
 See how you can take a Minimalist approach to your PM training through brief, one or two-hour customized webinars!
 Click below to learn more…

 Edited: March 14th, 2011

 I’ve been teaching online PM webinars (live video classes) on various PM topics for a couple of years now.
 Sometimes these things are filled to capacity and other times just a handful of people show up.
 (See my list of upcoming webinars here.)
 Every time I offer a session, I’m faced with the same set of choices: What’s the best date/time for the session, what’s a topic people will value, and what’s an appropriate fee?